Screening & Monitoring

 “I already do developmental surveillance.
 Why add a tool?”

-Using a developmental screening tool adds an evidence based component to routine developmental surveillance.
-Research indicates that developmental surveillance identifies only about 30% of the children who do have a delay.
-This is because “eyeballing” children allows us to find only the most apparent delays.
-Neither our eyes nor our ears are sensitive enough to accurately identify those children who have moderate delays and might be eligible for early intervention (EI) or early childhood special education services (ECSE) such as speech and language, physical, occupational, mental health or educational therapies.
-In California, for example, children under the age of 2 are eligible to receive services if they have a 33.3% delay in any area.
+Currently, the AAP (2006) policy recommends developmental screening as best practice and it has been shown statistically that without developmental screening, about 70% of children who may be eligible for early intervention ( EI) or early childhood special education ( ECSE) services are missed because their delays are mild or moderate.
+Developmental surveillance alone is not enough to accurately identify those children who have moderate delays and might be eligible for EI or ECSE services.
+In California, for example, children under the age of 3 are eligible to receive services if they have a 33.3% delay in any area.
 It is unrealistic to expect any physician to visually discriminate between a 30% or 40% delay for a child based on their age, which is why valid and reliable screening tools are recommended.
-For that reason, the AAP recommends routine developmental screening at the 9, 18 and 24 or 30 month well child visit.

 “What screening tools are recommended?”

-There are two parent completed screening tools widely used in clinics and medical practices: The Ages and Stages Questionnaires-3 © (ASQ-3) and the Parental Evaluation of Developmental Status © (PEDS).
+There are two parent-completed screening tools widely used in clinics and medical practices to assess for multiple areas of development: The Ages and Stages Questionnaires-3 © (ASQ-3) and the Parental Evaluation of Developmental Status © (PEDS).
+In addition, the Ages and Stages Questionnaires: Social Emotional-2 © (ASQ:SE-2) can screen children in the domain of social emotional development and behavior.
+The Modified Checklist for Autism in Toddlers, Revised with Follow Up (M-CHAT R/F) is designed to identify children who should receive a more thorough assessment for possible early signs of ASD specifically.
 These parent completed questionnaires are valid and reliable and are used to identify children who are typically developing from those who are at risk for developmental delay.

 “What if I prefer not to do developmental screening in my office?”

-Currently, the AAP (2006) policy recommends developmental screening as best practice and it has been shown statistically that without developmental screening, about 70% of children who may be eligible for EI or ECSE services are missed because their delays are mild or moderate.
-Any practice not doing routine in-office developmental screening with an evidence based tool can refer their patients to Help Me Grow Orange County to help connect to a program or agency that will offer the service at no cost to you or your patient.
-If you would like to learn more about how Help Me Grow Orange County can help you refer your patients for developmental screening or to an array of community based programs please schedule a Health Care Provider Outreach visit.
+Any practice not doing routine in-office developmental screening with an evidence based tool can: (1) refer their patients to Help Me Grow, Orange County to help connect to a program or agency that will offer the service at no cost to you or your patient, or (2) direct their patients to visit http://helpmegrowoc.org/on-track-oc.html to complete a free developmental screening.
+If you would like to learn more about how Help Me Grow, OC can help you refer your patients for developmental screening or to an array of community based programs please schedule a Health Care Provider Outreach visit.
+In addition, Help Me Grow OC, as part of the CHOC Children’s Hospital Population Health Division, has partnered with the Quality Improvement Advisor Team (QIAs) at CHOC.
+QIAs can support your developmental screening efforts by helping you implement processes to enhance your work flow and reduce the challenges associated with the screening process.
+To be linked with your QIA, please email Jessica Lopez at firstname.lastname@example.org.